Jabari11/andapp_labwalker/README.md

 **[and]** : Related to the Macro itself.
 - **ffrkaggro** - Before doing any action, the macro will always re-enforce the focus on FFRK window, highly recommanded.
 Default = 1
+- **seekspeed** - Delay for quick check after selecting a canvas, you may need to increase it a bit on a slow internet, value in msec.
+Default = 300
 - **ffrkheight** - Difference between Outside and Inside Window, Default = 39
 - **ffrkwidth** - Difference between Outside and Inside Window.
 Default = 16